Andr\'e-Oort for a Nonholomorphic Modular Function: Ax-Lindemann Theorems

 for all $(\tau_1,\dots,\tau_n)\in S$.
 We rewrite the left hand side of this equation as an algebraic function

 Then there is an irreducible polynomial $p_\sigma$ such that

 identically.
 In particular, since $\sigma$ vanishes on $S$, we have

 for all $(\tau_1,\dots,\tau_n)\in S$.
-By analytic continuation, this holds on a complex algebraic component $A$ containing $S$.
+By complexifying the parameter, as in Corollary \ref{lma:ConstantIms} and \cite[Lemma 2.1]{Pila2009}, this holds on a complex algebraic component $A$ containing $S$.
 Now, the weakly special closure of $A$ is the same as the weakly special closure of $S$, namely $G$.
 Since $G$ is a GUT variety, we may therefore apply \ref{thrm:AxLChiJAndF} to see that

 for all $(\tau_1,\dots,\tau_n)\in G$.

 In other words, 0 is a root of

 for all $(\tau_1,\dots,\tau_n)\in G$.
 Since